stonezyg/modernize-apps-katacoda/scenarios/getting-started/00-intro.md

 ### The Environment

 During this training course you will be using a hosted OpenShift environment that is created just for you.
-This environment is not shared with other users of the system.
-Because each user taking this training has their own environment, we had to make some concessions to ensure the overall platform is stable and used only for this training.
-For that reason, your environment will only be active for today.
-As you progress through the scenarios, your environment will remain the same, as long as you use the same browser session (don't worry if your browser crashes, the persistence is cookie-based and should survive).
+This environment is not shared with other users of the system. **Your environment will only be active for today**.
+As you progress through the scenarios, your environment will remain the same, **as long as you use the same browser session** (don't worry if your browser crashes or you accidentally close the browser tab, the persistence is cookie-based and should survive).

 The OpenShift environment that has been created for you is running the latest version of our open source project called OpenShift Origin.
 This deployment is a self contained environment that provides everything